sugamay/RobloxPlayerTracker/README.md

 1️⃣ The script loads the Rolimons player page.
 2️⃣ It checks the "Online" status every 10 seconds.
 3️⃣ If the player is online, it adds time to the total.
-4️⃣ Stop tracking with "finish", or continue tracking with "k".
+4️⃣ Stop tracking with "finish".
 5️⃣ When stopped, it prints total online time.

 🔧 Troubleshooting